-In some cases, family members may be confused or unsure of their roles in the group.
+In some cases, household members may be confused or unsure of their roles in the group.
 Family therapy can be used to identify unhealthy roles, as well as define roles and boundaries for each family member.
 If one family member has been struggling with illness, for example, family therapy can be used to help the other family members understand their role in supporting and caring for them.
 In some cases, defining roles means doing more; in other cases, it can free family members from the burden of guilt or feeling like it’s up to them to make everything better.

 3. Identify Solutions

 Family therapy is also a great way to identify each family member’s strengths and weaknesses.
 For example, when tensions are high, a child may retreat to their room and refuse to complete chores or communicate with their parents.
 This may spur parents to lash out in anger or dole out severe punishments.
-In family therapy, this tendency to retreat can be addressed, and the family can develop a better strategy for reducing tension and expressing themselves when they start to escalate.
+During sessions, this tendency to retreat can be addressed, and the family can develop a better strategy for reducing tension and expressing themselves when they start to escalate.
 Over the course of several sessions, understanding these strengths and weaknesses can help in identifying long-term family problem solutions.